 - the ability to draw together different areas of knowledge and understanding within one answer.

-AQA Biology is offered at GCSE and is a compulsory subject.
-Most boys sit the separate sciences at GCSE.
-A Double Award option is also offered (where boys study all three sciences separately but are awarded two GCSE’s at the end of the course) where there is evidence to suggest that this would lead to better examination outcomes.
-Setting occurs at the end of Years 9 and 10 with the Band 1 & 2 entered for separate award science, gaining 3 GCSEs, and band 3 sitting double award, in which they gain 2 GCSEs but with a chance of better grades as there is less content to cover.
+AQA Biology is offered at GCSE and is now an optional subject.
+All boys who opt for Biology will sit the subject as a separate science at GCSE.
+A Double Award option is no longer offered unless there are exceptional circumstances (usually something which would prevent a “normal” entry) and the boy has selected all 3 science subjects (where boys study all three sciences separately but are awarded two GCSE’s at the end of the course).
+Setting no longer occurs at the end of Year 9 and 10 and all teaching is mixed ability.
 There is plenty of practical work to cover, in addition to the core practicals.
 Many of the practical and mathematical skills are common across the sciences.

 GCSE study in biology provides the foundations for understanding the material world.
 Scientific understanding is changing our lives and is vital to the world’s future prosperity, and all students should be taught essential aspects of the knowledge, methods, processes and uses of science.
 They should be helped to appreciate how the complex and diverse phenomena of the natural world can be described in terms of a small number of key ideas relating to the sciences which are both inter-linked, and are of universal application.
 These key ideas include: